AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 Generate an image from a text prompt.
 Images may be given variations with an array format by enclosing values in square brackets e.g. "a [red, blue, green, purple] ball".

 Options:
+- `height`: The height of the output in pixels.
+Min 384, max 768, steps in 64.
 - `sampler`: Which sampler to use when creating the image.
 Some samplers, such as `euler`, may require fewer steps to get good results, while others can have [a dramatic effect](https://i.redd.it/uy2fp799wmj91.jpg) on image generation itself.
 Defaults to `k_lms`.
 - `scale`: Conditioning scale for prompt (1.0 to 50.0).
 This is how strongly the prompt conditions the image.
 Very high scales may induce a saturation like effect.
 Default 7.5.
 - `seed`: Deterministic seed integer used to generate your images.
 The seed defines the noise that will be used to generate your image, and will cause reproducible results when reusing seeds.
 For example, all prompt array iterations use a fixed seed to make all images appear similar to one another.
 Default random integer.
 - `seed_search`: When set, a total of 9 images are made by scanning all seeds from `seed` to `seed + 9`.
 If no seed is set, the default seed `1` is used.
+- `width`: The width of the output in pixels.
+Min 384, max 768, steps in 64.

 ### image2image
 - `>image2image prompt (foo=bar)` (direct message command)

 Diffuse an image that was uploaded with this message.
 Only works as a direct message command because Discord does not yet allow files to be uploaded with slash commands.
-As of now, **the images are resized to 512x512 pixels before storing, so using images with a 1:1 aspect ratio will have a better result**.
-In the future the ability to alter the size of the images generated will be added, and images will be stored in their approximate aspect ratios.

 Options: Same as for Riff (Diffusion) below.